 The Legal Entity and ECR Person Identity Verification process outlined in sections 6.3 and 6.5 MUST be completed before ECR vLEI Credential issuance can begin.

 A workflow MUST be implemented in the operations of the QVI which requires, prior to issuing and signing an ECR vLEI Credential, that the above-mentioned Identity Assurance, Identity Authentication and out-of-band validations are performed by a QAR.
 Another QAR then approves the issuance and signs the ECR vLEI Credential.

+Potential edit to the above step: A workflow MUST be implemented in the operations of the QVI which requires two QARs to be involved in the issuance and signing a Legal Entity Engagement Context Role vLEI Credential.
+The first QAR will perform the required above-mentioned Identity Assurance, Identity Authentication and out-of-band validations and then signs the credential.
+Another QAR then approves the issuance and signs the Legal Entity Engagement Context Role vLEI Credential.

 b.
 For an Issuer in 6.1.b: